We appreciate the community’s support as the Tulsa Zoo becomes the world-class destination and educational facility our citizens deserve.

 In return, Tulsa Zoo Management, Inc., is responsible for ongoing operations and maintenance through earned revenue and our operating budget.
 And we’ll continue to build on our proven fundraising success.

-You can learn about the Vision extension proposal by visiting www.visiontulsa.com.
+You can learn about the Vision projects by visiting the City of Tulsa website.

 Improve our Tulsa 2013

 Your Tulsa Zoo was included in the 2013 capital improvements package to fund much-needed repairs to the City of Tulsa’s infrastructure.
 Your vote yes provided vital funding for exhibits that help the zoo thrive and continue contributing to our community.
-You can learn about the full city funding package by visiting www.improveourtulsa.com.
+You can learn about the full city funding package by visiting the City of Tulsa website.

 The zoo received $11.75 million to partially fund replacement of what we call the big cat grottos, home to our tigers, lions and snow leopards.
 These exhibits can no longer be repaired or upgraded and are marked for demolition.
 We used $3.75 million toward building new tiger and snow leopard exhibits, and will use $8 million for a new carnivore exhibit, featuring lions.